 Perhaps the stand-out example of picnicking in children’s literature is The Wind In The Willows by Kenneth Grahame.
 This utopian setting has been rendered even more memorable because of the beautiful illustrations by various artists over the generations.

-The Wind In The Willows has a great, memorable picnic scene and is used on the cover of various editions.
+The Wind In The Willows includes a great picnic scene and is used on the cover of various editions.